 DILS was co-created by EQ Lab's founders Dr. Richard Claydon and Oscar Venhuis to cultivate sustained cognitive performance and mental agility.
 Conventional employee development programs are offered in sprints; an immersive weekend or a few days over several months of learning to address deeply embedded dogmas and behaviours.
 However, tackling deep-rooted cognitive biases, developing new habits and changing the discourse of teams and organisational behaviour require more than a few microlearning sessions.
 Establishing behavioural fitness and leadership adaptivity demands constant learning and practise.

 The Cognitive Gym offers monthly cohort-based masterclasses that are designed to engage all participants through a dialogue-driven format.
-Like a gym, every month the cognitive gym schedule is reinvigorated with new courses by international and award-winning practitioners to elevate communication skills, challenge the status quo and develop complexity of thinking.
-Cognitive Gym accelerates thinking through a collaborative network of Extended Intelligence (EQ) and:
+Like a gym to get physically fit, the Cognitive Gym's schedule is reinvigorated regularly with new courses by international and award-winning practitioners.
+Live and meaningful courses to elevate communication skills, challenge biases, develop complexity of thinking and accelerate critical thinking through a collaborative network of Extended Intelligence (EQ).
+Our approach:

 - Makes learning engaging and meaningful